ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>TypeScript and JavaScript have continuously progressed over the last years, and some of the practices we built over the last decades have…</blockquote>

 <h3>4.
-TypeScript Generics Explained: How to Use and When to Apply Them - <a href="https://medium.com/stackademic/typescript-generics-explained-how-to-use-and-when-to-apply-them-5c0a4c7af161" target="_blank" rel="noopener noreferrer">link</a></h3>
+Interfaces in TypeScript: All You Need to Know - <a href="https://medium.com/@CodingAdventure/typescript-interfaces-all-you-need-to-know-as-a-beginner-664f5f4d0a26" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bhagya Wijenayake`**
+✍️ **posted by `Coding Adventure with Emma`**

-<blockquote>What Are Generics?</blockquote>
+<blockquote>TypeScript is a superset of JavaScript that adds types to your code.
+One of the key features of TypeScript is interfaces.</blockquote>

 <h3>5.
-How ts-pattern can improve your code readability? - <a href="https://medium.com/@tauantcamargo/how-ts-pattern-can-improve-your-code-readability-d64996841646" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript Interview Questions - <a href="https://medium.com/@nabendu82/typescript-interview-questions-80d4bb1e9733" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tauan Camargo`**
+✍️ **posted by `Nabendu Biswas`**

-<blockquote>My First Encounter with ts-pattern</blockquote>
+<blockquote>Nowadays most modern ReactJS and NodeJS apps are created using TypeScript.
+Angular was already having it in-built.
+So, you go for a Reactt…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-What Happened to These ‘Game-Changing’ JavaScript Projects in the last 10 years?
-And What’s Next? - <a href="https://medium.com/@apalshah/what-happened-to-these-game-changing-javascript-projects-in-the-last-10-years-and-what-s-next-a446f1e2b3d7" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Nodemon Clone with Node.js: - <a href="https://medium.com/@sina-byn/building-a-nodemon-clone-with-node-js-1e1e37dfe8f6" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Apal Shah`**
+✍️ **posted by `Sina Bayandorian`**

-<blockquote>It’s been 10 years since I first set off on my software engineering journey back in 2014.
-Just the other day, I was going through my old…</blockquote>
+<blockquote>Ever wondered how Nodemon automatically reloads a Node.js process when files change?
+Let’s dive in and build our own version, “nodemonc”.</blockquote>

 <h3>2.
 Optimizing prom-client: How We Improved P99 Latencies by 10x in Node.js - <a href="https://medium.com/@Games24x7Tech/optimizing-prom-client-how-we-improved-p99-latencies-by-10x-in-node-js-c3c2f6c68297" target="_blank" rel="noopener noreferrer">link</a></h3>